← Back to all foods

 Quick answer

-Kale is one of the most nutrient-dense leafy greens, providing kaempferol and quercetin (flavonoids with anti-inflammatory properties), glucosinolates, and exceptionally high levels of vitamins K, C, and A per calorie.
+Kale is one of the most nutrient-dense leafy greens, providing kaempferol and quercetin, glucosinolates, and exceptionally high levels of vitamins K, C, and A per calorie.
+It is often easier to keep in your routine once you treat it as a flexible cooking green rather than only as a raw salad ingredient.

 Kale (Brassica oleracea var. sabellica) is a cruciferous leafy green related to broccoli, cabbage, and Brussels sprouts.
 Common varieties include curly kale, lacinato (dinosaur/Tuscan) kale, and red Russian kale.
 It is available fresh, frozen, and as dried kale chips.

 Kale has been cultivated in Europe since the Middle Ages and was one of the most common green vegetables until the modern era.
 It experienced a major resurgence in popularity in the 2010s.
-It is used in salads, smoothies, soups, stir-fries, and as baked chips.
+Today it shows up in salads, smoothies, soups, stir-fries, and baked chips, but many people find it easiest to keep using when it is folded into warm meals rather than treated as a raw challenge.

 Why kale may support an anti-inflammatory diet